abhididdigi/abhididdigi.github.io/_posts/2011-11-05-creation-of-on-change-event-for-variable-on-variable-editor.md

 ---
 layout: post
-title: Creation of 'On Change' event for variable on Variable Editor
+title: Creating an 'onChange' Event for a Variable in the Variable Editor
 tag: servicenow
 ---